Cheatsheet - kubectl

 $ kubectl get --raw "/api/v1/nodes/$NODE_NAME/proxy/metrics/cadvisor"

-More Examples
+More examples:

-# get PVs of a namespace
+# How to get PVs of a namespace

-kubectl patch pv/${NAME} -p "{\"spec\":{\"persistentVolumeReclaimPolicy\":\"Retain\"}}"
+$ kubectl patch pv/${NAME} -p "{'spec':{'persistentVolumeReclaimPolicy':'Retain'}}"

-kubectl patch pv/${NAME} --type json -p '[{"op":"remove","path":"/spec/claimRef"}]';
+$ kubectl patch pv/${NAME} --type json -p '[{"op":"remove","path":"/spec/claimRef"}]'

 # Get and decode secret